 Setup & Configuration

-Getting the Factory Floor operational on your local machine.
+Getting the Factory operational on your local machine.

 1. Installation

-Klyve is distributed as a compiled, standalone installer for Windows or an AppImage executable for Linux.
-It does not require any local environment or dependency management.
+Klyve is distributed as a standalone binary.
+It does not require any local Python environment or dependency management.

 Windows

-- Action: Run the installer.
-It will deploy the application to the path of your choice, create a secure local database in your user home path, and register the uninstaller.
+setup_klyve_v1.0_Beta.exe - Action: Download and run the installer.
+It deploys the application and creates a secure local database in your user home path.

 Linux